hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 ### Assemble informative tags

 The next function will select tags with acceptable alignment quality, based on flags assigned above.
-Moving forward with only informative tags, the chip and input data is now a simple list of tag coordinate vectors (read start position:read end position).
+Moving forward with only informative tags, the ChIP and input data has been converted into a simple list of tag coordinate vectors (read start position:read end position).

 <div style="text-align:center"><img src="../img/read-density2.png" width="300"></div>